-Schools are wonderful places however the school has different demands on it and some of my athletes have found that those wanting to do a warm up properly can find themselves in detention (shocking but true).
-So do you want to understand why you need a different session, OK give this a try.
-I like my athletes to develop their own self belief and ownership of their training.
+Schools are wonderful places; however, the school has different demands on it, and some of my athletes have found that those wanting to do a warm-up appropriately can find themselves in detention (shocking but true).
+So, do you want to understand why you need a different session, OK give this a try.
+I like my athletes to develop their self-belief and ownership of their training.
 This means being able to explain sessions and what I am trying to do and why.
-Is it important?, well I think so as the group of nearly 30 is now quite self supporting and surprisingly, when a problem starts (pulled muscle, twists or strains) they stop and ask either each other or come to me for guidance.
-(I never did unless it really hurt, was I daft Yes but I really wanted to train ...
+Is it important? well I think so as the group of 30 is now entirely self-supporting and surprisingly, when a problem starts (pulled muscle, twists or strains) they stop and ask either each other or come to me for guidance.
+(I never did unless it hurt, was I daft Yes but I wanted to train ...
 47.2 for the 400m was not bad but I think I could have done better).
 I want better for my athletes.

 What is needed

-In many types of athletic event all three types of action are needed to achieve the final action.
-Each action develops a force which the body uses to create another action.
-To understand then how the body works is the first step to injury prevention.
-It is so very important to develop the body in ways that ensure all the forces are evenly spread and absorbed over the whole body - balance.
+In many types of athletic events, all three types of action are needed to achieve the final action.
+Each action develops a force that the body uses to create another action.
+Understanding how the body works is the first step to injury prevention.
+It is so vital to develop the body in ways that ensure all the forces are evenly spread and absorbed over the whole body - balance.

-Triple jumpers and javelin throwers are good examples of those who have to worry about this, so do bowlers in cricket and indeed I would suggest a lot of footballers (soccer).
-Anyone who uses one part of their body to earn their crust will over use it, and the rest of the body.
-I do not really need to train both legs/arms do I?
-So we have javelin shoulder, tennis elbow, bowlers shoulder and back, triple jumpers hip and so on.
-The whole body does the event and the whole body is the frame we use to hang the event on.
+Triple jumpers and javelin throwers are good examples of those who have to worry about this, so do bowlers in cricket, and indeed I would suggest a lot of footballers (soccer).
+Anyone who uses one part of their body to earn their crust will overuse it, and the rest of the body.
+I do not need to train both legs/arms, do I?
+So, we have javelin shoulder, tennis elbow, bowler's shoulder and back, triple jumpers' hip and so on.
+The whole body does the event, and the whole body is the frame we use to hang the event on.

-At the next training session stand back and watch how the athletes perform the event.
+At the next training session, stand back and watch how the athletes perform the event.
 What muscles does the athlete use?
 How does the athlete look?
 Are they balanced?
-Then carry out some tests about length of hops.
-Can the athlete go the same length over 5 hops with either leg or reach the same height with either leg in a standing hop jump.
+Then carry out some tests about the length of hops.
+Can the athlete go the same distance over five hops with either leg or reach the same height with either leg in a standing hop jump?
 I like asking my athletes questions like - how, what, why, when.
 So why are they here?
 What do they want?
 When do they want to do it?
-I hope for the same from you, coaching is fun.
-Being injury free keeps the fun going.
-My warm up comes from Australian Rules football, a lot of my stretches come from power lifting and I coach sprinters.
+I hope for the same from you; coaching is fun.
+Being injury-free keeps the fun going.
+My warm-up comes from Australian Rules football, a lot of my stretches come from powerlifting, and I coach sprinters.

 This article first appeared in: